-IIAT Philosophy on Medications and Psychiatric/Psychological Disorders
+IIAT Philosophy on Medication and Mental Health

 IIAT has a board certified psychiatrist in the practice.
-Dr. Sumit Anand offers advice about and prescribes medications for various mental health conditions ranging from anxiety to anger problems, as well as problem drinking.
+Dr. Anand offers advice about and prescribes medications for various mental health conditions ranging from anxiety to anger problems, as well as problem drinking.

 Dr. Anand is part of the team at IIAT that collaborates in order to best meet your needs.
 This includes talking with you and your therapist to ensure that everyone is on the same page when it comes to what medications you are being prescribed and why.